quinnkeast/jengoertzen-website/_books/books.md

   - title: On The Shortness of Life: Life Is Long If You Know How To Use It
     author: Seneca
     reading: true
-  - title: The Creative Act: A Way of Being
+  - title: The Creative Act
     author: Rick Rubin
     reading: true
   - title: Family Lexicon